ASL University | Checklist | Lessons | Signs | Products | Resources | Lifeprint

 A bilingual bicultural approach:

-There seems to be quite a bit of talk these days about using the bilingual (two languages) bicultural (two cultures) to teach English to Deaf children.
+There seems to be quite a bit of discussion these days about using the bilingual (two languages) bicultural (two cultures) to teach English to Deaf children.
 The supporting idea is that Deaf children can readily learn ASL.
 We can use ASL as a foundation language from which to build an understanding of a second language (English).

 This method has been tested with Deaf children and has shown promising results.